-We are soliciting proxies on behalf of the board of directors, and we will pay all costs of preparing, printing and mailing the proxy materials.
+We are soliciting proxies on behalf of the board, and we will pay all costs of preparing, printing and mailing the proxy materials.
 In addition to mailing proxy materials, our officers and employees may solicit proxies by telephone, fax, e-mail or Internet, without receiving any additional compensation for their services.
-We have requested brokers, banks and other fiduciaries to forward proxy materials to the beneficial owners of our stock, and will pay for their reasonable expenses in forwarding proxy materials to such beneficial owners.
-We have engaged The Proxy Advisory Group, LLC to assist in the solicitation of proxies and provide related advice and informational support for a service fee and the reimbursement of customary disbursements that are not expect to exceed \$14,200 in the aggregate.
+We have requested brokers, banks and other fiduciaries to forward proxy materials to the beneficial owners of our stock and will pay for their reasonable expenses in forwarding proxy materials to such beneficial owners.
+We have engaged Alliance Advisors, LLC to assist in the solicitation of proxies and provide related advice and informational support for a service fee and the reimbursement of customary disbursements that are not expected to exceed \$20,000 in the aggregate.